antonsurya22/Jetson_Voice_Vision_Assistant/README.md

-# ROS2-Jetson-Assistant
+# Jetson Voice Vision Assistant
-ROS2 Jetson Assistant, this will turn the Jetson Orin NX as voice assistant.
+Jetson Assistant, this will turn the Jetson Orin NX as voice assistant.
 It listens with Whisper, speaks with Pipere, detect objects with YOLOv8, and can chat with a local LLM (Ollama)

 ## Features
 <ol>